St. Luke's Church URC Roots

 If you have a query concerning the burial ground then please contact the Parish Office in the first instance.

 We do not store the old parish registers - these are kept now in the Cambridgeshire County Records Office and not in our churches.
-They have a search service for people who cannot visit to search their archives, but there is a charge for this.
+They have a search service for people who cannot visit to search their archives online, but there is a charge for this.
 The County Records Office holds the records of St. Giles' Church for Baptisms -1585-1969, Marriages - 1607-1974, Burials - 1609-1957 and Banns of marriage 1755-1969.

-There is a recently formed group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the ground for the public benefit as a place of remembrance, spirituality, history and nature.
+There is a group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the ground for the public benefit as a place of remembrance, spirituality, history and nature.
 They welcome new members and are happy to answer enquiries about Friends' activities.
 Their brochure may be viewed or downloaded below.
 They hold regular work parties, on Saturday mornings once a month, to clear graves and keep things tidy.
 The dates of the monthly meetings are in the calendar.